smatts/oer-tutorial-jupyter-book/02_step_by_step.md

 ### Generate output

-> The automatic generation will take your content (everything inside the `Markdown` files, so those ending with `.md`) and generate different output formats.
-For example, these include a **web page** and a **pdf** version of your OER and are publicly accessible.
+> The automatic generation will take your content and generate your book.
 This generation is done each time you change something in your repository, so your content will always be up to date.

 In order to generate the different output formats for your OER, go to the project's `Settings` -> `Pages` and in `Build and Development` set the source to `GitHub Actions`.
 After this, you can head to the `Actions` tab and click on the newest workflow run.
 If the worklow already ran, you will find that it failed.
 This happened because the Pages were not enabled yet.
 In this case, click on re-run jobs.
 Otherwise, wait until the jobs have finished.
 The pages and documents are now created.
-They can be accessed by the link that appeared under the `deploy` step.

 Congratulations, you now have a complete course/document that you can make your own!